-In FY 2022, FDA will spend user fees to continue enhancing the generic new animal drug review process, focusing on improving the efficiency, quality, and predictability of the program.
-Some challenges FDA faces in FY 2022 include it's continued support of an all-electronic review environment, responding to an expanded workload due to increases in the volume of submissions, and meeting the challenges associated with the COVID-19 pandemic.
+In FY 2024, FDA will spend user fees to continue enhancing the generic new animal drug review process, focusing on improving the efficiency, quality, and predictability of the program.
+Some challenges FDA faces in FY 2024 include responding to a larger workload due to increases in the volume of submissions; implementing and maintaining U.S.-EU and U.S.-UK Good Manufacturing Practice Mutual Inspection Agreements; implementing processes that allow submissions requesting the establishment of a generic investigational new animal drug file to become a fee-paying sentinel submission; and continuing the support of an all-electronic review environment and the IT modernization and enhancements needed to provide a more efficient review process.